whistlegraph/2022.aesthetic.computer/README.txt

       future runtimes, given that Math in JavaScript doesn't change.

 🐞 Major Bugs & Regressions
+ - [🏡] Check to see why custom thumbnails are broken for remote URL disks.
  - [] Fix Firefox AudioWorklet Initialization Bug `Error: Module resolve hook not set`
  - [] Clean up the use of "aesthetic.computer/disks/" across the whole project.
+ - [] Check to see if ffmpeg encoding can be skipped.
  - [] TODO: How should I generate favicons for each page or treat favicons in general?
   - Maybe just design a favicon?
 Should each piece also be able to have an icon?
   - Maybe the system could use these icons if pieces defined them...